ryo-asashi/midr/README.md

 ## Examples

-In the following example, we fit a random forest model of `Boston` dataset included in the ISLR2 package.
+In the following example, we fit a random forest model to the `Boston` dataset included in ISLR2, and then attempt to interpret it using the functions of midr.

 ``` r
 # load required packages